 Brush with egg wash, cut 4 long slit for the steam to escape, and sprinkle with granulated sugar on top.

 I wish I can show you a slice but I had to take this pie to the party.
-I have to tell you that I’ve got a rave reviews from the people.
+But let me tell you that I’ve got rave reviews from the people who tried my pie.

-The crust was soft and flaky, and the mildly spiced apples were tender with just right amount of sweetness.
-With a dollop of cream or vanilla ice cream, it will melt your heart.
+The crust was soft and flaky, and the mildly spiced apple filling was tender with just right amount of sweetness.
+With a dollop of of cream or vanilla ice cream, this pie will melt your heart.

-- 3/4 cup chilled butter, cut into small chunks
+- 3/4 cup butter chilled and cut into small chunks

 - 1 egg beaten

-- 12 cups peeled, cored, and thinly sliced apples (Use 3 different varieties of apples such as Granny Smith, Golden Delicious, Gala, Jonathan, McIntosh, Cortland, Honey Crisp, Braeburn, and York)
+- 12 cups thinly sliced apples Use 3 different varieties of apples such as Granny Smith, Golden Delicious, Gala, Jonathan, McIntosh, Cortland, Honey Crisp, Braeburn, and York)

 - 3/4 cup sugar